raynigon/ping-monitor/README.md

 ## Metrics

 Currently following metrics are supported:
 - active: Flag which indicates if a connection was possible
+  - 0: connection failed
+  - 1: connection was ok
-- round_trip_time_max: Longest running ping in a batch
+- round_trip_time_max: Longest running ping in a batch (in ms)
-- round_trip_time_min: Shortest running ping in a batch
+- round_trip_time_min: Shortest running ping in a batch (in ms)
-- round_trip_time_avg: Average RTT for a batch
+- round_trip_time_avg: Average RTT for a batch (in ms)

 ## Used Libraries